Grand Valley State Softball Camps

-Dana Callihan will begin her fourth season as Grand Valley State’s head softball coach during the 2018 campaign.
+Dana Callihan will begin her sixth season as Grand Valley State’s head softball coach during the 2020 campaign.
 She was named the second full-time head softball coach in Laker history on May 30, 2014.

-During her three years at the helm of the GVSU program, Callihan owns a 108-48 overall record (.692), as well as a 55-18 mark (.753) in GLIAC play.
-She was named the GLIAC Co-Coach of the Year in 2017 after leading the Lakers to the regular season conference championship.
+During her five years at the helm of the GVSU program, Callihan owns a 203-67 overall record (.751), as well as a 103-26 mark (.798) in GLIAC play.
+She has been named the GLIAC Coach of the year each of the last three seasons.

 After a slow start to the 2017 campaign, Callihan and GVSU rebounded to put together a 20-game winning streak, the third-longest in school history and the longest stretch in 17 seasons.
 The Lakers finished the year as GLIAC regular season champions with a 17-5 mark in conference play and posted a 33-18 overall tally.
 Grand Valley State completed just the fifth unbeaten home schedule in program history at 14-0; moreover, the perfect slate of 14 wins are the most home victories in a season without a loss in team history.